RAIL EQUIPMENT

 The Budd Company designed the RDC (Rail Diesel Car) as an economical alternative to traditional locomotive-hauled passenger trains in commuter and branch line service at a time when railroads were struggling to make passenger services profitable.
 Budd Rail Diesel Cars proved much less costly to operate than regular passenger consists and were well received by railroads throughout North America as well as some overseas rail lines!

-Cars M-410 and M-407 were utilized in high-speed commuter passenger service by the Pennsylvania - Reading Seashore Lines between Philadelphia, PA, Camden, NJ and Lindenwold, NJ to Atlantic City, Wildwood, Cape May City, Ocean City and Millville, NJ from October, 1950 to June, 1982.
+Cars M-410 and M-407 along with their 10 sisters were utilized in high-speed commuter passenger service by the Pennsylvania - Reading Seashore Lines between Philadelphia, PA, Camden, NJ and Lindenwold, NJ to Atlantic City, Wildwood, Cape May City, Ocean City and Millville, NJ from October, 1950 to June, 1982.

 Cars M-410 and M-407 were restored by the Seashore Lines in 1996 and have been utilized on Seashore Lines passenger excursion trains in Atlantic and Cape May Counties since that time!